intellitrend/intellitrend-mobile-zabbix-mediatype/README.md

 # IntelliTrend Mobile Zabbix Mediatype

-This Zabbix media type can be used to send push notifications to your smartphone or tablet via the **IntelliMon Mobile** for Zabbix app, available for IOS and Android.
+This Zabbix media type can be used to send push notifications to your smartphone or tablet via the **IntelliTrend Mobile** for Zabbix app, available for IOS and Android.

 ## Requirements

 * Zabbix 6.0 or higher
-* IntelliMon Mobile for Zabbix App 6.8 or higher
+* IntelliTrend Mobile for Zabbix App 6.8 or higher

 ## Installation

-To setup push notifications, you must enable push notifications in your **IntelliMon Mobile** app, install the media type provided in this repository and create a Zabbix user media with the parameters provided by the IntelliMon Mobile app.
+To setup push notifications, you must enable push notifications in your **IntelliTrend Mobile** app, install the media type provided in this repository and create a Zabbix user media with the parameters provided by the IntelliTrend Mobile app.

-> **NOTE:** Depending on your Zabbix user type the IntelliMon Mobile app may be able to automatically create your user media for you.
+> **NOTE:** Depending on your Zabbix user type the IntelliTrend Mobile app may be able to automatically create your user media for you.
 For more information see step 3.

-If you don't have the IntelliMon Mobile app yet, you can get it here:
+If you don't have the IntelliTrend Mobile app yet, you can get it here:
 * [Google Play](https://play.google.com/store/apps/details?id=de.intellitrend.intellimonmobile&hl=en_US)
 * [Apple App Store](https://apps.apple.com/us/app/intellimon-mobile-for-zabbix/id1639789657)

 ### Step 1: Enable push notifications in the app
-Open the IntelliMon Mobile app, sign in using either a `Zabbix Direct` or `DataForge User` account if you have not already and then navigate to the `Settings` page using the sidebar, you should see the following screen:
+Open the IntelliTrend Mobile app, sign in using either a `Zabbix Direct` or `DataForge User` account if you have not already and then navigate to the `Settings` page using the sidebar, you should see the following screen:

 ![initial_state](img/initial_state.png)